IT'S TIME TO GO DEEPER.

 We begin at the beginning, by establishing a daily mindfulness meditation practice.
 We will explore and transform our way of looking at meditation as more than just a stress-reducing practice, and into an entire life path of study, practice and ACTION where we explore our sense of self, our confusion, and begin to transform our entire understanding of reality.LEARN MORE ABOUT COURSE 1

-COURSE 2: THE PERSONAL BECOMES INTERPERSONAL - KARMA AND THE SIX REALMS
+COURSE 2: UNDERSTANDING KARMA AND THE SIX REALMS

 7:00 pm - 9:00 pm ET